AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 ### Enhancements

-Added a confirmation message when you use the [`aio api-mesh log-list`](../advanced/index.md#aio-api-meshlog-list) command with the `--filename` flag.
+Added a success message when you use the [`aio api-mesh log-list`](../advanced/index.md#aio-api-meshlog-list) command with the `--filename` flag that confirms file creation.

 ## October 01, 2024